In this article, we are going to talk about Growth marketing. I will explain what it is and especially how to use it for your business.🚀

 - Data.
 In fact, Growth marketing relies on the data collected to know how to respond to its audiences, which takes time to implement.
 Growth hackers will go straight to the analysis as soon as the first data is collected.

-Being a growth marketing hacker: what is it?
+Being a growth hacker: What is growth marketing?

 Growth marketing is a cross-functional discipline that involves the marketing team as well as the sales team, the product team and even the developer.
 It is still rare to see a Growth team with full powers, even if the job of Growth hacker or Grwoth marketer is developing more and more.
 The growth hacker needs other resources to perform his tests.